 Eight stops, one pause

-The first stop takes whatever the phone recorded and makes it broadcast-shaped.
-It validates the file, then normalizes loudness to the standard podcast window; my 26-minute test recording landed at −19.45 LUFS against a −19 target, which is the kind of number an app like Overcast expects and a laptop microphone never produces on its own.
+Whatever the phone recorded, the first stop makes broadcast-shaped.
+Validate the file, then normalize loudness to the standard podcast window.
+My 26-minute test recording came out at −19.45 LUFS against a −19 target.
+An app like Overcast expects that number; a laptop microphone will never produce it unassisted.

-The second stop is the interesting one: an AI editor removes the ums, cleans up the room tone, and tightens any silence longer than two seconds.
-More on its employment terms below.
+The second stop is where it gets interesting.
+An AI editor strips the ums, cleans the room tone, tightens any silence over two seconds.
+I'll get to its employment terms.

-Captions come from Whisper, a speech-to-text model that runs on my own build machines.
-A 30-minute episode transcribes in about seven minutes of free CI time, and the result becomes the caption files players use, not just a transcript in a drawer.
+Captions are Whisper's job.
+It's a speech-to-text model running on my own build machines, and a 30-minute episode transcribes in roughly seven minutes of free CI time.
+That output isn't a transcript stuffed in a drawer.
+It becomes the caption files players load.

-Then two layers of quality assurance.
-A deterministic layer re-measures the encoded audio (spec, loudness window, caption coverage) and fails loudly on any miss.
-A judgment layer has a language model read the full transcript against my published-content rules and the episode brief, and it is built to overblock: anything malformed or borderline parks the episode rather than passing it.
+After that, quality assurance in two layers.
+The deterministic one re-measures the encoded audio (spec, loudness window, caption coverage) and fails loud on any miss.
+The judgment layer hands a language model the full transcript to read against my published-content rules and the episode brief.
+I built it to overblock.
+Borderline or malformed, and the episode parks rather than passes.

-Only then does a person enter.
-I listen to the edited cut against the raw one and approve or reject.
-Nothing in this line publishes anything on its own; the gate is the product, not a compliance sticker.
+A person enters last.
+I play the edited cut against the raw one and approve or reject.
+Nothing here publishes itself.
+The gate is the product.

 The editor is on a one-episode contract

-The edit pass runs on Descript, a hosted AI audio editor, at $24 a month.
-Before spending a dollar I built the fallback: an editing floor made of ffmpeg and Whisper that costs nothing and will run forever.
-The vendor only earns its seat if the edited cut beats the raw cut at the human gate on a real episode.
-If it loses, the subscription dies and the floor takes over the stop.
+The edit pass runs on Descript, a hosted AI audio editor, for $24 a month.
+But I built the fallback first, before spending a dollar: an editing floor of ffmpeg and Whisper that costs nothing and runs forever.
+Descript only keeps its seat if the edited cut beats the raw cut at the human gate on a real episode.
+Lose that, and the subscription dies.
+The floor takes over.
 Same shape either way, one swapped part.

 The edit happens in a vendor's cloud, but the recipe that made it lives in my repo.

-That recipe is a versioned prompt committed next to the code: remove filler, apply studio sound, tighten silences, and an explicit prohibition on rewriting, reordering, or synthesizing any speech.
-The editor tightens the episode; it does not get to change what I said.
-Every job also reports its own meter reading (media minutes and AI credits consumed), which the pipeline writes into a per-episode manifest, so the whole lane stays inside a $50-a-month ceiling I can audit from the repo.
+The recipe lives as a versioned prompt, committed next to the code.
+Strip the filler.
+Apply studio sound.
+Tighten silences.
+Then the part I care about most: an absolute ban on rewriting, reordering, or synthesizing a single thing I said.
+The editor tightens the episode.
+What I said stays what I said.
+And every job snitches on itself - it reports how many media minutes and AI credits it burned, and the pipeline dumps that into a per-episode manifest.
+That's how the whole lane stays inside a $50-a-month ceiling I can audit right from the repo.

 phase 0PASS